Quick answer

-Babies can try pineapple from around 6 months, once they are ready for solids and have tolerated other fruits.
+Babies can eat pineapple from around 6 months, once they're starting solids.

 See our first foods for baby guide for more ideas.